If you leave something in your limo, the chauffeur has your back. Don’t panic.

 One more for the road

-I’ll leave you with a story of a client who I picked up from Dulles Airport.
+I’ll leave you with a story of a client who I picked up from Dulles Airport with a nationwide chauffeur’s limo.
 After we were well on our way, she realized she’d left her prescription glasses on the plane.
 The girl went into full panic mode.
 She was in tears at the thought of the DC airport’s cumbersome lost and found service, and whether the glasses would even turn up at all.